Jubriladams78/jubriladams78.github.io/README.md

                     Non-profit empowering children and adults with disabilities, serving thousands of individuals annually across multiple Chicagoland locations.
                 </p>
                 <ul>
-                    <li>Provide on-site and remote support for servers, network devices, and user endpoints across branch offices and the main campus.</li>
+                    <li>Provide 24/7 on-call and on-site support for Linux and Windows servers, network devices, and user endpoints across multiple branch offices and the main campus.</li>
-                    <li>Manage network connectivity and basic security between branch offices and head office, coordinating with vendors as needed.</li>
+                    <li>Administer servers and user accounts, including patching, basic hardening, and backup tasks to improve reliability and security.</li>
-                    <li>Support VoIP infrastructure using Cisco Unified Communications Manager and network printers, helping ensure minimal downtime.</li>
+                    <li>Manage network connectivity and basic security between branch offices and head office, coordinating with ISPs and vendors as needed.</li>
-                    <li>Assist with routine maintenance, patching, and backups for Windows and Linux servers in collaboration with senior staff.</li>
+                    <li>Support VoIP infrastructure using Cisco Unified Communications Manager and network printers, helping ensure minimal downtime for staff and clients.</li>
                 </ul>
             </div>
         </div>